rakugoteam/advanced-text-docs/docs/Emojis.md

 !!! note

-    First you need to have installed and enabled[Emojis for Godot addon](https://rakugoteam.github.io/addons/emojis-for-godot).
+    First you need to have installed and enabled [Emojis for Godot addon](https://rakugoteam.github.io/addons/emojis-for-godot).

 Emojs can be used with one of this nodes: